Marshall E. Price (white)

 Price's council would continue to try to have the case dropped.
 The defense contended that Price did not have a trial by jury (the defense wished to have the case heard by the court), the confession was made without council present (Price was warned not to talk without his lawyer present, but told anyway), the defense argued they wished to have a change of venue (they asked for this without completing the necessary affidavit, so no change of venue was granted), and finally that the confession presented in court was not the original confession made by Price in the Marshall's office.
 The doctors that interviewed Price petitioned to Governor Brown to consider the material, and if he be found mentally insane, to reduce his sentence to life in prison.
 This prolonged the time Price would face the gallows, for it was not until June 29 that the appeal came back with the same concluding remarks, and Marshall Price was scheduled to be executed by the state on July 5.
 12

 On the night of July 2, a mob of masked men approached the Denton jail house.
 Once Marshall Price was informed by other inmates about the crowd and their intentions, Price screamed for help.
 "For God's sake let me out.
 I will hide.
 I will not run away!"
 But the Sheriff was convinced that all the entries were well guarded, and did not wish to remove Price.
 The mob found no struggles entering the jail as it was made of wood, quite old and not very secure.
 At 11:00pm, a messenger handed a note to Sheriff Berry that his wife was ill, and as he headed towards home, he heard the back door being slammed.
 As Sheriff Berry tried to get in between the mob and Price, he was hit as the door burst open, and held at gunpoint until the deed was done.
 The mob was able to find Price quickly on the ground floor, and dragged him out of his cell, led him to a tree 50 feet from the jail, and hanged him.
 The crowd felt that the reprieve to the Governor was a kind of pardon, or at least would delay the hearing and execution until fall.
-They felt it was unfair given that the prisoner and his defense council got all they asked for and received a fair and impartial trial.
+They felt that the postponement was unfair given that the prisoner and his defense council had, in their view received a fair and impartial trial.
 Apparently, M.F.
 Taylor feared for his client's life and suspected a lynching would occur, but since he did not sign the note, Sheriff Berry ignored the warning.
 Of the lynching, Sheriff Berry stated, "I regret exceedingly that the thing has happened, but it was no more than I expected."13

 1. "The Caroline Tragedy," Sun, April 5, 1895.